qlemql/minimal-habit-tracker/README.md

 ### 2. Forgiving streaks ("Flow")

-Standard streak logic resets the counter to 0 the day you miss.
+Standard streak logic resets the counter to zero the day you miss.
 The psychological effect is well documented: one missed day cascades into giving up entirely.

 In Ssak, missing one day is a **pause inside the flow**.
 Two consecutive misses start a new flow.
 This matches what behavioral research actually says about habit formation — single gaps barely affect long-term outcomes, but the punishment of resetting is severe enough to kill the habit anyway.